FIREFOX-MOZILLA Color Management Config & Test

 Windows Firefox with it's Value 1 Full Color Management setting enabled is the one exception Firefox on both OSX and Windows Converts to the monitor profile (Source> Monitor Profile) for color "accuracy" the same as Photoshop.

-If you are using Windows and want Photoshop quality color accuracy in your Web browser Firefox (Value 1) is your only option because it's the only Windows color-managed Web browser that transforms (Converts) the all source colors to the monitor profile.
+If you are using Windows and want Photoshop quality color accuracy in your Web browser Firefox (Value 1) is your only option because it's the only Windows color-managed Web browser that transforms (Converts) the all source colors to the monitor profile like Adobe Photoshop.

-At this point, this tutorial will assume you are using Mac or Windows FireFox and have enabled its "Full Color Management" Value 1 setting.
+At this point, this tutorial will assume you have downloaded and installed the latest Mozilla Firefox web browser for Mac or Windows FireFox and have enabled its "Full Color Management" Value 1 setting.

 In the above Untagged sRGB example above, Firefox is Assuming-Assigning-Applying the sRGB profile to Untagged color by default and then Converting (correcting, transforming, remapping) the colors to your monitor profile for theoretical "true color" display.